 Autumn Leaves is a love story with too many authors.
 Artie, a screenwriter, and Will, his character, find themselves at odds in how they think their story should end.
 Will will do everything he can to change the fate that's been written for him, and Artie will try to stop him because that's not how it happened.
-What neither of them realize is that it's not up to them; it's up to Autumn - the woman they both love.
+What neither of them understand is that it's not up to them; it's up to Autumn - the woman they both love.

 "Ross Barron's play, '[Work in Progress]', is a funny, touching, clever, and deeply theatrical exploration of creativity, autonomy, and romance."